MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/3-navtables/readme.md

         source;
 ```

-Finally you'll declare a new shared function, `TripPin.Contents`, that will be used as your main data source function.
+Finally you declare a new shared function, `TripPin.Contents`, that will be used as your main data source function.
 You'll also remove the `Publish` value from `TripPin.Feed` so that it no longer shows up in the **Get Data** dialog.

 ```powerquery-m
 [DataSource.Kind="TripPin"]